Canner/vulcan-sql/README.md

 👏 **Data sharing**: Sharing data with partners, vendors, or customers, which requires a secure and scalable way to expose data.

-⚙️ **Internal tools**: Integration with internal tools like AppSmith and Retools, etc.
+⚙️ **Internal tools**: Integration with internal tools like Zapier, AppSmith and Retools, etc.

 ## Community